garggaurav/CS61B-DataStructures/pj1/README.md

 To Run:
-Compile Sobel.java (javac Sobel.java)
+Compile Sobel.java (javac Sobel.java).
-Run Sobel (java Sobel arg1 arg2 arg3)
+Run Sobel (java Sobel arg1 arg2 arg3).
 arg1 (String): Name of file (image.tiff).
 (Optional) arg2 (int): Number of times the blurring algorithm is run on the image.
-If no argument is given, the image will not be blurred
+If no argument is given, the image will not be blurred.
-(Optional) arg3 (String): If the Sobel program is given three (or more) command-line arguments, regardless of what the third argument is, it will write the grayscale-edge image twice, once as an uncompressed TIFF file and once as a run-length encoded TIFF file.
+(Optional) arg3 (String): If the Sobel program is given three (or more) command-line arguments, regardless of what the third argument is, it will write the grayscale-edge. image twice, once as an uncompressed TIFF file and once as a run-length encoded TIFF file.